 ‘“Cloud Camera” is the most intelligent and thrilling book of poetry I’ve seen in several years…’ Michael Hulse

-- Christina the Astonishing, with Jane Draycott and Peter Hay (Two Rivers Press, 1998)
+- Christina the Astonishing.
+(1998).
+With Jane Draycott and images by Peter Hay.
+Reading: Two Rivers Press.

 See my Reviews page for reviews…

 I’ve also written several academic publications on the theme of poetry: